 When we talk about Holi celebrations, it is mostly the northern states of India that take up all the limelight.
-Rarely do we come to know about Holi celebrations in other parts of India which are also celebrated with much enthusiasm and vigor.
+Rarely do we come to know of Holi celebrations in other parts of India which are also celebrated with much enthusiasm and vigor.
 Digging up some information on the internet, we found out about holi celebrations in one of the most unexpected places – Manipur’s Yawol Shang.

 Were we even taught this in school?
 Yes, Holi is celebrated in Manipur and it’s not a 2 day gala festival.
 It is celebrated for 5 consecutive days.

 Popularly known as ‘Yawol Shang, Holi in Manipur is about worshipping Manipur God ‘Pakhangba’.
 The celebrations start after sunset with the tradition of burning a hut called ‘Yaosang Mei Thaba,’ which is very similar to the tradition of Holika Dahan among Hindus.
 The tradition of burning a hut is followed by another local tradition called ‘nakatheng’ where the children in the village go door to door asking for donations.

 However, what sets apart holi celebrations in Manipur from the rest of the country is the five-day-long sports festival organized throughout the state.
 These games are simple and fun to play.

 Local clubs are mainly responsible for organizing these games.
 On the last day of the festival, a half marathon is organized which is supposed to be an unmissable part of the festival.